totaloncue/guides/nextjs/nextjs_overview.md

 ## CSS

 1. Built-in support for [styled-jsx](https://github.com/vercel/styled-jsx)
-1. Can also use other populer CSS-in-JS libs like styled-components and emotion
+1. Can also use other popular CSS-in-JS libs like styled-components and emotion
 1. Support for CSS and Sass
 1. Support for Tailwind
 1. Support for CSS Modules